-- 9. On 23 September 2015 the Council agreed that an annual remuneration of £500 should be paid to the Independent Persons following a review of the function, and to reflect their wider role under the Localism Act 2011.
-This came into effect on 1 April 2016. - 10.
+- 7. On 23 September 2015 the Council agreed that an annual remuneration of £500 should be paid to the Independent Persons following a review of the function, and to reflect their wider role under the Localism Act 2011.
+This came into effect on 1 April 2016. - 8.
 The Council also agreed a term of office for the Independent Persons.
 Previous independent members were appointed for a term of office of four years to allow for continuity, and at the meeting on 23 September 2015 the Council agreed that a similar term should be applied to the Independent Persons, commencing with effect from their date of appointment.
-The existing term of office is due to end in September 2016 and a report will be submitted to the County Council with proposals for appointment to the positions. - 11.
+The existing term of office is due to end in September 2016 and proposals for appointment to the positions are included in a separate report to Council. - 9.
 In 2015/2016 the Independent Persons were involved in 6 cases and 1 Local Investigation, compared to 10 cases and 1 Local Investigation in 2014/15.